 Break out of Your shell and ask Questions whenever You don’t Understand Something

 If you keep silent when having difficulties with some material, you are doomed to fail.
 So, whenever professors are asking if you have any questions, overcome your fear of speaking and ask the question that is bothering you so much.
 In case you feel really anxious or nervous, and you are afraid that you will not formulate the question properly, write it down on a piece of paper before asking.
 Additionally, if you think that you’re the only one who hasn’t understood something, remember that most probably the rest of the class finds itself in the same situation.

 Actively Participate in Group Discussions

-Class participation is a way to mastering your public speaking skills and learning how to persuade the public or just effectively deliver the message across.
+Class participation is a way to master your public speaking skills and learn how to persuade the public or just effectively deliver the message across.
 It is a perfect chance for you to overcome your fear as it is always easier to do so with your group mates rather than when you are speaking in front of a big and unknown audience.